Two Week Wait

 - If you find yourself ruminating endlessly over whether you’re pregnant or not, quarantine some time each day to do the obsessing.
 Allocate 30 minutes twice a day to really think about it and then consciously move on.
 This can really be very effective and you’ll find it frees up your brain for other things.

 - Spend some time with girlfriends who’ve been through their own two week wait.
 There’s nothing like sharing an experience to gain true emotional support.
 Be open to their suggestions and what worked for them.

 - Try a yoga, relaxation or meditation class to help free up your mind.
 Consider listening to some relaxation CDs, going for long walks, taking an exercise class or going for a swim.
-Keeping your body physically active will help to redirect blood flow to major muscle groups so there isn’t the same degree of brain space to ruminate.
+Keeping your body physically active will help to redirect blood flow to major muscle groups.

 - Make a conscious decision to let go of control.
 The two week wait is just something which needs to happen.
 No woman has ever been able to do anything about it and neither can you; this is just the way it is.

 - Externalise your feelings and thoughts on paper.
 Redirecting positive and negative thoughts onto a tangible form rather than mental imagery helps to make sense of them.
 Just make sure you don’t throw this away – you may find it helpful in the future.